AdobeDocs/support-resources.en/help/data-sheets/dme-standard.md

 |[Production issues & system outages](https://status.adobe.com/) | Status.adobe.com conveys the health information of all Adobe products and services that are deployed in multi-tenant environments.
 Customers can choose their subscription preferences to get email notifications whenever Adobe creates, updates or resolves a product event.
 This can include scheduled maintenance or service issues of varying levels of severity.|
 |[Terms and Conditions](https://helpx.adobe.com/support/programs/support-policies-terms-conditions.html) | Terms and conditions detailing Support Services offerings.|

-## Core Regional Hours Of Operation And Language Support
+## Regional Hours Of Operation And Language Support

 Adobe’s local business hours align to the customer’s billing region.